khwang0/COMP2026-2122PA2/readme.md

  Plagiarism is a serious offence and can be easily detected.
 Please don't share your code to your classmate even if they are threatening you with friendship.
 If they don't have the ability to work on something that can compile, they would not be able to change your code to a state that we can't detect the plagiarism.
 For the first commit of plagiarism, regardless you shared your code or copied code from others, you will receive 0 with an addition of 5 mark penalty.
 If you commit plagiarism twice, your case will be presented in the exam board and you receive a F directly.

+### Plagiarism

+ Plagiarism is a serious offence and can be easily detected.
+Please don't share your code to your classmate even if they are threatening you with friendship.
+If they don't have the ability to work on something that can compile, they would not be able to change your code to a state that we can't detect the act of plagiarism.
+For the first commit of plagiarism, regardless you shared your code or copied code from others, you will receive 0 with an addition of 5 mark penalty.
+If you commit plagiarism twice, your case will be presented in the exam board and you will receive a F directly.

 ## Marking Scheme
 This assignment is worth 9% of the course mark.
 There are three elements in the marking scheme:
 * 5% - Understanding the Assignment Test (UAT)
 * 90% - a working program that functions as specified
 * 5% - Programming style and documentation
+* -30% - If you define any non-private fields (instance variable) or non-private method

-Please note that submitting a program that cannot be compiled would result in very low mark.
+Please note that submitting a program that cannot be compiled would result in a very low mark.
+Unlike assignment 1, you can define your private fields and any private method.
+However, these fields and methods must be private.